 A winding road leads to this fascinating monastery complex.

 Manasija is located two kilometers from the town of Despotovac, in a forested valley.
 It is also known as Resava, because of the little river Resava that flows near the monastery.

 Despotovac was first mentioned in 1381 as the village of Vojnik, which was under the command of Prince Lazar.
 The village was settled in and abandoned several times during the Turkish rule.
 In 1882, by decree of King Milan Obrenović, it was named Despotovac in honor of Despot Stefan Lazarević.

 You can reach Despotovac by public transport, i.e. buses go directly from Belgrade.
 But first call the bus station in Despotovac (phone number: +381 35 611 162) to get the most reliable information about the bus arrivals/departures from both directions.
 If you go by car, take E75 motorway from Belgrade through Svilajnac to Despotovac.

-You can walk from Despotovac to Manasija monastery because the distance is about two kilometers.
+You can walk from Despotovac to the Manasija monastery because the distance is about two kilometers.

 You can visit the monastery from May to October between 8-19 h and from November to the end of April between 8-16 h.
 Within the monastery complex, there is a souvenir shop, located next to the entrance to the monastery complex.
 There you can find souvenirs, such as icons, books, jewelry, hand-sewn garments, wine, fruit preserves …

 Despot Stefan Lazarević

 Since Despot Stefan Lazarević was the patron of the monastery of Manasija, I would like to say a few words about him.

-He was one of the most important and favorite Serbian rulers of all times, as well as a knight, a philosopher, and a poet.
+He was one of the most important and favorite Serbian rulers of all time, as well as a knight, a philosopher, and a poet.